pkel/cpr/README.md

 Each shareable datum can have hash-links to other shareable data.
 The simulator models the hash-links in a single directed acyclic graph (DAG).
 Each simulated network node operates on a local view on the DAG.
-The local view restricts visibility of the DAG nodes according to delivery status of network messages.
+The local view restricts visibility of the DAG vertices according to delivery status of network messages.

-**Note:** We use the term "node" for both participants of the network/protocol and elements of the DAG.
+**Note:** We use try to consistently use the terms "node" for participants of the network/protocol and "vertex" for elements of the DAG.

-**To do:** Rename `Dag.node` to `Dag.element` or similar.
-Use node only for network nodes.

 ## Protocols